Coronavirus (COVID-19) Vaccinations: Understanding your privacy obligations to your staff

 You are a private sector employer.
 What else should you consider?

 If you are a private sector employer, the employee records exemption will apply in many instances after you lawfully collect your employee’s information.
 This means that the APPs will not apply to the handling of the information, once it has been collected and is held in an employee record, where it is directly related to the employment relationship.
 The employee records exemption does not apply to prospective employees, contractors, sub-contractors and volunteers.
-You must comply with the Australian Privacy Principles when dealing with the personal information of these individuals.
+You must comply with the APPs when dealing with the personal information of these individuals.

 However, as a matter of best privacy practice you should respect the health information of your employees and ensure that you: